Bar & Court Admissions

 David J. Rossi, et al. v.
-American Honda Motor Co., Inc. et al., San Diego County Superior Court Case No. 670984: Represented Honda in winning a denial of class certification.
-Then, won dismissal of the remaining consumer action on summary judgment.
+American Honda Motor Co., Inc. et al: Represented Honda in winning a denial of class certification, and then obtained dismissal of the remaining consumer action on summary judgment.

 Reinheimer v.
-Honda, Los Angeles County Superior Court Case No. BC084380: Represented Honda in a consumer class action dismissed with prejudice on demurrer.
+Honda: Represented Honda in a consumer class action dismissed with prejudice on demurrer.